JortBox/Halo-FDCA/README.md

 ## Requirements

-This software is written and tested in the `Python 3.11` programming language and is meant for application in astronomical research.
+This software is written and tested in the `Python 3.11`(!!) and is meant for application in astronomical research. **Note:** Multiprocessing does not work for python versions below 3.11, in case you use an oilder vresion of Python, always set num_cpus=1 in the fdca.Fit() function.

 Key software requirements to run the pipeline include:

 `Astropy` v4.0 and up<br>
 https://www.astropy.org